Drakken/Drakken/README.md

 - 👋 Hi, I’m Dan.
 I'm an old physics guy from back in the 20th century.
-I've programmed in lots of different languages, and OCaml is my favorite one.
+I've programmed in lots of different languages, and OCaml is my favorite.
-- 👀 I’m interested in functional programming, metaprogramming, programming languages, and AI.
+- 👀 In addition to physics, I’m also interested in functional programming, metaprogramming, programming languages, and AI.
-- 🌱 I’m currently learning random subjects that I don't know because I studied physics instead of CS.
 - 💞️ I’m looking to collaborate remotely on projects involving OCaml.
+- :factory: My current project is SMA_star, an OCaml library for doing heuristic searches with the SMA* algorithm.
 - 📫 How to reach me: danbensen@att.net.

 <!---